 Peel or scrape off shreds of loose paper.
 A drywall knife or stiff putty knife works well.
 You may have to pick off smaller shreds of paper with your fingers.

 Prime every area where the surface drywall paper has been ripped away, exposing the brown paper layers underneath.
 Use shellac- or oil-based primer.
 If you skip this step, the exposed paper will wrinkle and bubble up when you apply water-based products such as spackle, drywall compound, or paint.

 Open windows and use fans for ventilation, especially when using oil- or shellac-based primer.
 The fumes are strong and can make you feel dizzy or nauseated.

 Sand and scrape the wall after priming to knock off the remaining loose paper or smooth down rough areas.
 Re-prime if you expose any more drywall paper.

 Fill gouges and drywall damage with two or three applications of joint compound.
 Use a drywall knife that's large enough for you to extend the joint compound several inches past the margins of the damage so you can sand it flush with the surface once you're done.

 Skim coat joint compound over the entire surface if the damage is extensive.
-Fill a mud pan with drywall compound and apply a thin, even layer of compound over the entire wall.
+Fill a drywall mud pan with drywall compound and apply a thin, even layer of compound over the entire wall.
 Don't work from the bucket of joint compound because you'll contaminate it with dried flecks of compound or drywall.
 It may take two or three applications before the surface is even.
 Let the compound dry completely.